dvaxert/Extreme-password-generator/Readme.md

 Go to the directory where you want to place a copy of the project directory and execute the following commands in the terminal:
 > git clone https://github.com/Exerros/Extreme-password-generator
+> cd Extreme-password-generator
 > git submodule init
 > git submodule update
 > mkdir build
-> cd Extreme-password-generator/build
+> cd build
 > cmake ..
 > cmake --build .
 > ./epg